Espaliered fruit trees – the perfect solution for small spaces

 Or you could short-cut the first few years by buying the tree ready-espaliered.
 It does cost more – for example an Ashmead’s Kernel ‘bare root maiden’ would cost £18 from Grow.
 Already espaliered, and a couple of years older, it will cost £45.

 Prune your established espaliered fruit trees in January or February every year.
 This is the time to take out the branches and stems you don’t want.
 Remove dead, diseased or crossing branches first.

 The main thing to realise about pruning an espaliered fruit tree in the winter, however, is that you can do what you like.

 It’s your tree.
 If the branches are going in a direction you don’t like, prune them off.
 If they look awkward or ugly, remove them.
 If they look right, tie them into place.
 You can take an espaliered fruit tree as high as you like (or as high as you can climb!).

 Or you can keep it really low.

 It’s important to cut cleanly (see the video.)
 And it’s also important to cut a stem or branch off close to where it joins the main branch.
-If you leave big stumps sticking out, lots of new growth will sprout out.
+Don’t leave big stumps sticking out because lots of new growth will sprout out from there.

 If you cut the stem off close to its main branch, so that there’s just a neat little mound where the stem used to be, then it will heal over.